-The Council has the authority to manage the enforcement of both on street and off street public parking regulations (meters, residential parking bays, yellow lines etc.) Vehicles found to be parked illegally will be issued a penalty charge notice and in the case of persistent evaders, may be clamped and/or impounded.
+The Council has the authority to manage the enforcement of both on-street and off-street public parking regulations such as controlled parking bays, yellow lines and footways.
+Vehicles found to be parked illegally will be issued a penalty charge notice (PCN) and may be clamped and/or impounded.

-Please see this page to find out about how to deal with your penalty charge notice, the appeals process and other local enforcement services.
+Please see this page to find out about how to deal with your PCN, the appeals process and other local enforcement services.

 Use this option if you want to pay your penalty charge notice quickly and securely online.

-You can also call the automated payment line on 0845 331 2392 select option 2 and pay with either debit or credit card.
-For convenience a majority of people choose to pay by either of these two options as they are both quick, secure and available 24hrs a day.
+You can also call the automated payment line on 0845 331 2392, select option 2 and pay with either debit or credit card.
+For convenience, a majority of people choose to pay by either of these two options as they are quick, secure and available 24 hours a day.

 If you wish to pay your penalty by cheque or postal order, please make it payable to LBWF and send it to:

-If you want to appeal against a Penalty Charge Notice, online forms are available to enable you to do this.
-Please complete our online challenge form ensuring that you submit the PCN number, Vehicle Registration Number (VRM) and your full address.
+If you want to appeal against a PCN, online forms are available to enable you to do this.
+Please complete our online challenge form, ensuring that you submit the PCN number, vehicle registration number (VRM) and your full address.
 We will respond to you in writing by post.

 Waltham Forest Parking Services